quicwg/multipath/draft-ietf-quic-multipath.md

 Over a given path, both endpoints use Connection IDs associated to a given Path ID.
 To initiate a path, each endpoint needs to advertise at least one Connection ID for a given Path ID to its peer.
-Endpoints SHOULD NOT create Path ID discontinuity through their Connection ID advertisements.
-For instance, if the Maximum Path ID limit is 2 and the endpoint wants to provide Connection IDs for only one Path ID, it should select Path ID 1 (and not Path ID 2).
+Endpoints SHOULD NOT introduce discontinuity in the usage of Path ID through their Connection ID advertisements.
+For instance, if the Maximum Path ID limit is 2 and the endpoint wants to provide Connection IDs for only one Path ID inside range[1, 2], it should select Path ID 1 (and not Path ID 2).
 Similarly, endpoints SHOULD consume Path IDs in a continuous way, i.e., when creating paths.